 In Maine and Nebraska, the electors are divided up by congressional district.
 Whichever candidate receives the majority of votes in the individual congressional districts is awarded a vote for that district and whoever wins the majority of the state is awarded the two votes.
 These votes are for the senate seats, which are “at-large” districts, meaning they cover the entire state.

 No matter the system, this means that a candidate can lose the popular election, but still win the presidency.
-This has only happened rarely, but does happen.
-The most recent occurrence of this was in the 2000 presidential election, where George W. Bush won the presidency with a majority of the electoral votes, but a minority of popular votes.
+The most recent occurrence of this was in the 2016 presidential election, where Donald Trump won the presidency with a majority of the electoral votes, but a minority of popular votes.

 So why did the framers choose such a complex system for electing the president of the United States?
 Stayed tuned to Think the Vote to find out!